We believe food should be fresh, delicious and seasonal. Locally-sourced where possible. Nourishing to body and soul, preferably both.

 Artisan tea & coffee

 We source our traditionally roasted coffee beans from Brodies, one of Scotland’s oldest artisanal tea and coffee manufacturers (we’re talking 200 years old, not 20 years old).
 Our traditional Italian coffee machines which transform our Arabica beans into a delicious cup of coffee.
+Our tea comes from the Fife-based Wee Tea Company who specialise in sourcing fine teas from across the globe.

 Fresh bread and scones every day